Skip to main content

 Grounded in Peer-Reviewed Research.
 Aligned with IDEA Standards.

-The IncluShift ecosystem is built on peer-reviewed research frameworks validated through decades of empirical study in special education, cognitive science, and assistive technology.
+The IncluShift ecosystem is built on peer-reviewed research frameworks from special education, cognitive science, and assistive technology.

 Multi-Tiered System of Supports (MTSS)